Bangladesh: Sports

 In rural Bangladesh, several traditional indigenous sports such as Kabaddi, Boli Khela, Lathi Khela and Nouka Baich remain fairly popular.
-While Kabaddi is the national sport, Cricket is the most popular sport in the country.
-The national cricket team participated in their first Cricket World Cup in 1999 and the following year was granted Test cricket status.
-Bangladesh reached the quarter-final of the 2015 Cricket World Cup, the semi-final of the 2017 ICC Champions Trophy and they reached the final of the Asia Cup 3 times – in 2012, 2016, and 2018.
+While Kabaddi is the national sport, Cricket is widely described as the most popular sport in the country.
+The national cricket team played their first Cricket World Cup in 1999 and were granted Test cricket status the following year.
+Bangladesh reached the quarter-final of the 2015 Cricket World Cup, the semi-final of the 2017 ICC Champions Trophy and reached the final of the Asia Cup 3 times – in 2012, 2016, and 2018.
 Shakib Al Hasan is widely regarded as one of the greatest all-rounders in the history of the sport.
 In 2020, the Bangladesh national under-19 cricket team won the men's Under-19 Cricket World Cup.
 The Bangladesh national under-19 cricket team also won the U-19 Asia cup in 2023 and 2024 consecutively.
 In 2018, the Bangladesh women's national cricket team won the 2018 Women's Twenty20 Asia Cup.